uw-cmg/MAST/doc/source/1_0_installation.rst

 ===========================
 Pre-steps
 ===========================
-Go directly to step 1 if you are on bardeen.
+Skip this step if you are on bardeen.

 *  If you are on ACI/HPC, make sure you are using the compile node for all installation tasks. (aci-service-2 as of Dec.
 2013) Use the submit node only to submit jobs.